badjeff/zmk-input-behavior-listener/README.md

 This module add behaviors to input config of input subsystem for ZMK.

-Sample Behaviors:
-- `zmk,input-behavior-tog-layer`: Auto Toggle Mouse Key Layer, a.k.a auto-mouse-layer
-- `zmk,input-behavior-scaler`: Input Resolution Scaler, a behavior to accumulate delta value before casting to integer, that allows precise scrolling and better linear acceleration on each axis of input device.
-Some retangular trackpad needs separated scale factor after swaping X/Y axis.

 ## What it does

-The module fork a version of `input_listener.c` as new compatible `zmk,input-behavior-listener` to intercept input events.
-Make input events being only enabling on specific `layers`.
-Also, adding `evt-type` and behavior `bindings` for pre-processing similar to conventional behavior mechanism.
+The module fork the `input_listener.c` add extra configs declared as new a compatible `zmk,input-behavior-listener`, as an optional replacement of official `zmk,input-listener`.
+It intercepts input events from sensor device, only enabling on specific `layers`, adding `evt-type` and behavior `bindings` for pre-processing via the `input-behavior` bindings.

+Input-Behavior:
+- `zmk,input-behavior-tog-layer`: Auto Toggle Mouse Key Layer, a.k.a auto-mouse-layer.
 An input behavior `zmk,input-behavior-tog-layer` is presented, to show a practical user case of auto-toggle 'mouse key layer'.
 It would be triggered via `behavior_driver_api->binding_pressed()`, on input event raised and then switch off on idle after `time-to-live-ms`.
+- `zmk,input-behavior-scaler`: Input Resolution Scaler, a behavior to accumulate delta value before casting to integer, that allows precise scrolling and better linear acceleration on each axis of input device.
+Some retangular trackpad needs separated scale factor after swaping X/Y axis.
+- `zmk,input-behavior-mixer`: TBD, no schedule (yet).

 ## Installation